tdunning/Tutorials/_docs/basic_features/Laminar_Flat_Plate.md

 ### Mesh Description

-The computational mesh for the flat plate is structured (quadrilaterals) with 65 nodes in both the x- and y-directions.
+The computational mesh for the flat plate is composed of quadrilaterals with 65 nodes in both the x- and y-directions.
 The flat plate is along the lower boundary of the domain (y = 0) starting at x = 0 m and is of length 0.3048 m (1 ft).
 In the figure of the mesh, this corresponds to the Navier-Stokes (no-slip) boundary condition highlighted in green.
 The domain extends a distance upstream of the flat plate, and a symmetry boundary condition is used to simulate a free-stream approaching the plate in this region (highlighted in purple).
 Axial stretching of the mesh is used to aid in resolving the region near the start of the plate where the no-slip boundary condition begins at x = 0 m, as shown in Figure (1).

 ![Lam Plate Mesh](../../Laminar_Flat_Plate/images/lam_plate_mesh_bcs.png)
 Figure (1): Figure of the computational mesh with boundary conditions.

 Because the flow is subsonic and disturbances caused by the presence of the plate can propagate both upstream and downstream, the characteristic-based, subsonic inlet and outlet boundary conditions are used for the flow entrance plane (red) and the outflow regions along the upper region of the domain and the exit plane at x = 0.3048 m (blue).

 In any simulation of viscous flow, it is important to capture the behavior of the boundary layer.
 Doing so requires an appropriate level of grid refinement near the wall.
 In this mesh, the vertical spacing is such that approximately 30 grid nodes lie within the boundary layer, which is typical for laminar flows of this nature.

 ### Configuration File Options

 Several of the key configuration file options for this simulation are highlighted here.
-Here, we set the problem definition for a viscous flow:
+As this is our first viscous problem in the tutorials, we set the problem definition for a viscous flow:

 ```
+% ------------- DIRECT, ADJOINT, AND LINEARIZED PROBLEM DEFINITION ------------%
+%
 % Physical governing equations (EULER, NAVIER_STOKES,
-%                               TNE2_EULER, TNE2_NAVIER_STOKES,
-%                               WAVE_EQUATION, HEAT_EQUATION, LINEAR_ELASTICITY,
+%                               WAVE_EQUATION, HEAT_EQUATION, FEM_ELASTICITY,
 %                               POISSON_EQUATION)
 PHYSICAL_PROBLEM= NAVIER_STOKES
 %
-% Specify turbulence model (NONE, SA, SST)
+% Specify turbulence model (NONE, SA, SA_NEG, SST)
 KIND_TURB_MODEL= NONE
 ```

 To compute viscous flows, the Navier-Stokes governing equations are selected.
 In conjunction with selecting Navier-Stokes as the problem type, the type of turbulence model must also be specified.
-Laminar flows can be computed by entering "NONE" as the option for the type of turbulence model.
-For turbulent flows, SU2 also has the Spalart-Allmaras model (SA) and the Shear Stress Transport (SST) model of Menter available for use.
-If this were an inviscid flow problem, the user would enter "EULER" for the problem type.
+Laminar flows can be computed by entering `KIND_TURB_MODEL= NONE`.
+For turbulent flows, SU2 currently contains implementations of the Spalart-Allmaras model (`SA`, `SA_NEG`) and the Shear Stress Transport (`SST`) model of Menter.
+If this were an inviscid flow problem, the user would enter `PHYSICAL_PROBLEM = EULER` for the problem type.
 SU2 supports other governing equations, as well, and the user is invited to review the configuration page for a description of the possible options.

-Defining a no-slip boundary condition can be accomplished in one of two ways:
+Defining a no-slip boundary condition for viscous walls can be accomplished in one of two ways:

 ```
 % -------------------- BOUNDARY CONDITION DEFINITION --------------------------%
 %